kpoloney/create_aip/README.md

 [local_objects](#local-objects) creates bagged AIPs for objects stored locally that is not intended to be hosted online.

+[validate_aip](#validate-aip) validates a completed AIP against the AIP specification and BagIt specification.

 ## aiptools

 This script contains functions which are imported by the other scripts for retrieving Islandora metadata.